centreon/centreon-documentation/versioned_docs/version-22.10/installation/prerequisites.md

 * An average of 10 services per host.
 * Data is collected every 5 minutes.
 * The retention period is 12 months.
-* Each service has 8 metrics.
+* Each service has on average 8 metrics.

 You need to adapt the following figures to your actual values.
 Bear in mind that you may need to adjust the size of your platform as you add more hosts over time.